robotic-vision-lab/Next-Best-View-Via-Topological-Features/README.md

 ## Next Best View via Topological Features

 This repository holds software, data, and CAD files for our 2021 ICRA paper entitled "[Learning the Next Best View for 3D Point Clouds via Topological Features](https://arxiv.org/abs/2103.02789)."
-If you find this work useful, then please cite it as follows.
+If you find this work useful, then please consider citing it:
 ```
 @inproceedings{collander2021learning,
   title={Learning the Next Best View for 3{D} Point Clouds via Topological Features},